anakiebn/Profiler/README.md

 I haven't done any data processing yet, but NLP is the great choice, a little bit if stanford CoreNLP and Spring.ai will do the trick.

 In there, I can also automatically log into facebook and linkedin and search our targets.
 But due to other priotities, I've stopped here.
-Wait for more updates.

-Should you choose to contribute, you where to find me.
+Wait for more updates.Should you choose to contribute, you where to find me.

+## Demo

+Watch the demo video:

+<iframe width="560" height="315" src="https://youtu.be/C6EK44oAwZ8?si=cCG7iHNNgqceLIbc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Inspiration

-I have long lost friends to find, also it's inspiration from movies.
+I have long lost friends to find, also I got the inspiration from movies.
 Realising fiction is my goal.
 So instead of waiting for someone else to give me their system, I'm making mine.